-Prerequisites: Permission of any Education Faculty Member required. - EDEL 2280 Literature for Children (3L)(3CR) [E] A survey course designed for reading and discussion of works of literature for children.
+EDEL 2280 - Literature for Children (3CR)

+(3L) [E] A survey course designed for reading and discussion of works of literature for children.
 Selection of children's books for school, home, and library is stressed.
 In order to establish criteria for evaluation, students are expected to become acquainted with a wide sampling of children's literature including classics, both old and new.

-- EDEL 2410 Theory II Seminar: Education (1L)(1CR) This seminar is a hands-on application course designed to accompany and enhance MATH 2120 Geometry and Measurement for Elementary School Teachers.
+EDEL 2410 - Theory II Seminar: Education (1CR)

+(1L) This seminar is a hands-on application course designed to accompany and enhance MATH 2120 - Geometry and Measurement for Elementary School Teachers (3CR).
 This is a required course for all prospective elementary teachers.

+Prerequisites: Concurrent enrollment in MATH 2120.

+EDEX 2484 - Introduction to Special Education (3CR)

+(3L) [E] This course is designed to meet the needs of education majors for a required course in special education.
+It provides a broad overview of effective intervention models of instruction and/or behavior techniques for special needs students within an inclusion setting and/or other continuum of special education options which meet the least restrictive environment.
+Finally, this class would be helpful for individuals in other fields who need an introduction to the field of special education.

+Prerequisites: EDFD 2020, ITEC 2360 and PSYC 2300.

-Prerequisites: Concurrent enrollment in MATH 2120. - EDFD 2020 Foundations of Education (3L)(3CR) [E] A foundations course designed to provide a general survey of educational thought and practice.
+EDFD 2020 - Foundations of Education (3CR)

+(3L) [E] A foundations course designed to provide a general survey of educational thought and practice.
 Emphasis is given to critical thinking about numerous educational points of view.

-Prerequisites: ENGL 1010, or permission of the instructor. - EDFD 2100 Educational Psychology (3L)(3CR) [E] Provides an overview of the field of educational psychology, its theoretical bases, and classroom application to the teachinglearning process and examines research design in education.
+Prerequisites: ENGL 1010, or permission of the instructor.

+EDFD 2100 - Educational Psychology (3CR)

+(3L) [E] Provides an overview of the field of educational psychology, its theoretical bases, and classroom application to the teaching-learning process and examines research design in education.